 The Korean War (1950-1953) established the template for Cold War proxy conflict: two local forces representing opposite sides of the ideological divide, each backed by one or more great powers, fighting a limited war constrained by the fear of superpower escalation.

 The war began when North Korean forces crossed the 38th parallel in June 1950, quickly overrunning most of South Korea.
-The United Nations (with the Soviet Union boycotting) authorized a military response, and General Douglas MacArthur's forces ultimately drove north nearly to the Chinese border—at which point China intervened massively, driving back to roughly the original dividing line.
+The United Nations (with the Soviet Union boycotting the Security Council in a dispute over Chinese representation) authorised a military response, and General Douglas MacArthur's forces ultimately drove north nearly to the Chinese border -- at which point China intervened massively, driving back to roughly the original dividing line.
 MacArthur's demand to expand the war, including possible use of nuclear weapons, led Truman to relieve him of command in one of the most dramatic civil-military confrontations in American history.

-The war ended in 1953 in an armistice that restored essentially the pre-war borders, at a cost of approximately 36,000 American lives, over 100,000 allied casualties, and millions of Korean and Chinese deaths.
+The war ended in 1953 in an armistice that restored essentially the pre-war borders, at a cost of approximately 36,000 American lives, over 100,000 allied casualties, and an estimated three to four million Korean and Chinese deaths.
 It established the deterrence logic that would govern proxy conflicts for the next four decades: neither side would allow the other a decisive victory, but neither would allow the conflict to escalate to direct superpower confrontation.
+In retrospect, the Korean War also demonstrated that conventional military force remained a usable instrument despite nuclear weapons -- a finding that structured both superpowers' subsequent military planning.

 The Cuban Missile Crisis: Thirteen Days

 The thirteen days combined high-level diplomacy, military pressure, and terrifying near-accidents.
 On October 27, "Black Saturday," three separate incidents could have triggered war: a U-2 was shot down over Cuba, American destroyers attacked a Soviet submarine that American commanders did not know was armed with a nuclear torpedo, and a separate U-2 accidentally strayed into Soviet airspace over Alaska.
-On the submarine, whose communications with Moscow had failed, the captain wanted to launch the nuclear torpedo.
+On the submarine B-59, whose communications with Moscow had failed, the captain Valentin Savitsky wanted to launch the nuclear torpedo, believing war might already have started.
 Under protocol, two officers had to agree.
 Vasili Arkhipov, the flotilla commander aboard by chance, refused.
 His refusal may have prevented nuclear exchange.

 McCarthyism: The Cold War at Home